In the ongoing cyber war of humans-against-humans; AI-against-AI, what new trends and threats need to be addressed in the near future?

 - Increasingly complicated multi-cloud architectures have been emerging in various modes via system software and hardware zero day vulnerabilities — comprising more organizations simultaneously in a single incident.

-- Insider threats and human errors being used by organizations have been making cyber vigilance more complicated, while cloud-specific misconfigurations and other implementation and management vulnerabilities have led to increased instances of data breaches and related incidents
+- Insider threats and human errors have been making cyber vigilance more complicated, while cloud-specific misconfigurations and other implementation and management vulnerabilities have led to increased instances of data breaches and related incidents

 - Cybercriminals have also been stepping up attacks on critical infrastructures in the healthcare, energy and finance industries.